dice-cyfronet/atmosphere/doc/api/README.md

 ## Sudo

-If you are an admin of the system, than you are able to sudo as other user.
-To do so simply add `sudo=other_user_name` query params or `HTTP-SUDO` header into request.
-E.g.:
+If you are a system administrator, you can impersonate other users.
+To do so, simply add `sudo=other_user_name` query params or a `HTTP-SUDO` header to your request.
+Example:

 ```
 GET http://example.com/api/v1/appliance_sets?private_token=FSGa2df2gSdfg&sudo=other_user